Dare Ogunbowale Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Season Stats

-- Ogunbowale has put up 107 rushing yards on 32 carries (6.7 yards per game) with one touchdown this season.
+- Ogunbowale has piled up 32 carries for 107 yards (6.7 per game) and one touchdown.

 - Click over to SISportsbook and find the latest player props and odds for Ogunbowale's matchup with the Colts.